TerraBytes II

 TerraBytes is an initiative to address these challenges at the intersection of data curation, data archiving, and representation learning, fostering a holistic discussion that covers every step from downlinked satellite data to training paradigms and downstream applications.

 After a successful first edition at ICML 2025, TerraBytes returns bigger at ECCV 2026.
-More details — call for papers, important dates, speakers, and venue — will be shared on this page as they are confirmed.
+Speakers and program details will be shared on this page as they are confirmed.

 Second edition of TerraBytes, returning to build on the momentum of 2025.
 The main ECCV conference runs 8–13 September at the Malmö Arena and Malmömässan.
 Call for papers and program details will be published here.